BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

 #### Mesman et al, 2019

-The authors evaluated 79 *BRCA2* variants on their impact on homologous HDA repair and drug sensitivy in mouse embryonic stem cells
+The authors evaluated 79 *BRCA2* variants on their impact on homologous DNA repair and drug sensitivity.

 * #### Complementation ((Complementation_Mesman_ENIGMA_BRCA12_Functional_Assays))
-    Indicates whether the variant was able to complement the phenotype induced by loss of endogenous BRCA2
+    Indicates whether the variant was able to complement the phenotype induced by loss of endogenous *BRCA2*
 * #### HDR ((HDR_Mesman_ENIGMA_BRCA12_Functional_Assays))
     Impact of the variant on homolgous DNA repair
 * #### Cisplatin ((Cisplatin_Mesman_ENIGMA_BRCA12_Functional_Assays))